Pin or Unpin Folders to Quick Access

 And that’s it.
 This will reset Quick Access on Windows.

-While File Explorer does not carry an option to reset Quick Access, it carries an option to clear File Explorer history.
-So, if you only want to clear current history from Quick Access, here’s how to do it.
+While File Explorer doesn’t have an option to reset Quick Access directly, it does allow you to clear File Explorer history.
+If you only want to clear the current history from Quick Access, here’s how to do it.

 Step 1: Open File Explorer and use the three-dot menu in File Explorer to open Folder Options.